napolux/YAUS/README.md

 ## Nice things about YAUS

+There's an administration page at the `/admin` address.

 YAUS can provide data about the URL you're shortening by just adding `.json` to the address created.

 ### Example: